hexbus/TI99_64K_Cartridge_Board/README.md

 You can use and make changes to these files as long as the copyright notices remain intact on the board files and this file is distributed with it.

 This file is (c) 2009 www.hexbus.com, (c) 2007 www.ti-994a.com.
 Thanks to www.mainbyte.com for the idea to make this.
+Thanks to James Fetzner and Mike Brent for assistance when designing it.

 If you make any changes and would like to share them with me, I would love to see this board continue to improve and become something more....